YashAhirrao18/testlineQuizApp/README.md

 ---

-This README provides all the details you need to understand, set up, and contribute to the **Quiz Game App**.
-Enjoy building and improving it!
+This README provides a comprehensive guide for understanding, setting up, and contributing to the **Quiz Game App**.
+Enjoy building and enhancing the app!